How to avoid reaching for comfort food when you’re stressed

 The past few months have tested our resilience and as we head into winter, a time of year that can challenge many of us to keep our spirits and mood buoyant, we now also have the worries the pandemic brings and furthermore a lockdown to contend with.
 It’s an uncertain period for all of us and navigating through difficulties and factors beyond our control can be stressful.
 Research has long shown a correlation between feeling stressed and eating foods we typically refer to as comfort food.
 And it’s easy to see why?

 High carbohydrate and sweet foods like cake, biscuits, sweets, desserts and savoury crisps, pizza and fast food are easy to reach for and are appealing when you’re feeling low.
-They can be immediately satisfying but will play havoc with your blood sugar balance; the “high” you feel as sugar is immediately release into the blood is soon replaced with feeling tired and anxious as blood sugar levels crash soon after.
+They can be immediately satisfying but will play havoc with your blood sugar balance; the “high” you feel as sugar is immediately released into the blood is soon replaced with feeling tired and anxious as blood sugar levels crash soon after.

-Eating unconsciously can certainly distract even if it’s just temporarily, from the issues that are causes your stress, but ultimately you’ll be left feeling dissatisfied and perhaps even upset, particularly as emotional eating will almost certainly lead to unwanted weight gain.
+Eating unconsciously can certainly distract even if it’s just temporarily, from the issues that are causing your stress, but ultimately you’ll be left feeling dissatisfied and perhaps even upset, particularly as emotional eating will almost certainly lead to unwanted weight gain.
 Behavioural studies found that there was a greater response activity to high-calorie foods in obese women, making it harder to resist these foods and further perpetuating the vicious cycle.

 I’m not suggesting there is no place to indulge in comforting goodies; there is!
 However, I want to help you avoid stress eating when you’re stuck at home over the coming month and further increasing your stress and anxiety.